Deportation of Iranian students at US airports

 Deportations of Iranian students at US airports were a series of events that began in 2019 and continued until 2020, when the COVID-19 pandemic began.
 In this series of events, Iranian students, despite having a valid student visa, were detained at US airports and later deported.
 These expulsions have been on the rise since 2019.

 According to The New York Times, from August 2019 to January 2020, at least 16 Iranian students were detained and deported after arriving at US airports despite having valid student visas.
 The American Civil Liberties Union reports that the largest number of deports came from Logan International Airport in Boston.
 Some deportees have been barred from re-entering the United States and will not be able to apply for US visas in the future.

-The Ministry of Foreign Affairs of the Islamic Republic of Iran has called the expulsion of Iranian students from US airports "illegal and racist".
+The Ministry of Foreign Affairs of Iran has called the expulsion of Iranian students from US airports "illegal and racist".
 The US government says visas do not necessarily guarantee entry into the United States, and people at border crossings are re-examined.

 These events decreased in 2021 with the coming to power of 46th US President Joe Biden.
 He also ended the law banning Iranians from traveling to the United States.